GustavEikaas/easy-dotnet.nvim/README.md

 ## Motivation

-I wrote this plugin because I couldnt find any plugin that seems to seem this problem.
+I wrote this plugin because I couldnt find any plugin that seems to solve this problem.
 Coming from Rider I was used to being able to just press a single button to run the project.
 Running projects using the terminal is easy but in bigger projects you usually have to write something like this `dotnet run --project src/AwesomeProject.Api`

 ## Features